IBM/phone-stt-demo/README.md

 echo "Speech to Text : API key : $STT_API_KEY"
 echo "Speech to Text : URL     : $STT_INSTANCE_URL"
 ```

+_This uses [jq](https://stedolan.github.io/jq/) to extract the API key and URL.
+If you don't want to use `jq`, you can simply run `ibmcloud resource service-key code-engine-stt-credentials  --output json` and create environment variables with the API key and URL from the credentials that are output._

 Create a Secret with the API key and instance URL
 ```sh